We take Privacy very seriously at KPMG.

-If you believe that any personal information KPMG has collected about you is inaccurate, not up-to-date, incomplete, irrelevant or misleading, you may request correction.
-To do so, please contact KPMG Australia’s Privacy Liaison and we will take reasonable steps to correct it in accordance with the requirements of the Privacy Act.
-Please see 'How to contact us' for details.
+It’s important that you make sure the personal information we hold about you is accurate, up to date and complete.
+If any of your details change or if you believe that any personal information KPMG has collected about you is inaccurate you can contact us (via “How to contact us”) and we will take reasonable steps to correct it in accordance with the requirements of the Privacy Act.

-KPMG will endeavour to reply to you within 30 days of receipt of the completed complaint form and, where appropriate, will advise you of the general reasons for the outcome of the complaint.
+We will endeavour to reply to you within 30 days of receipt of the completed complaint form and, where appropriate, will advise you of the general reasons for the outcome of the complaint.

-If you are not satisfied with the outcome of your complaint, you can refer your complaint to the Office of the Australian Information Commissioner.
+While we hope that we will be able to resolve any complaints you may have without needing to involve third parties, if you are not satisfied with the outcome of your complaint, you can refer your complaint to the Office of the Australian Information Commissioner.

 GPO Box 2291U